Essential Applique Tips & Techniques

 1: Stabilize your background fabric

-7: Having a sewing machine which ends with the needle always in the down position is important for turning
+7: Use a sewing machine that ends with the needle in the down position.
+It facilitates seamless turning while stitching.

 11: Dry iron only.
 Some of the iron-on stabilizers work best with a steam iron.
 Just remember that if you don't pre-wash your fabrics you run the risk of shrinking them with your steam iron.
 I've done this recently and was surprised!
 This is only a problem if you are making a group quilt.

-12: NOW Foods Organic Eucalyptus Oil, 1 ounce for cleaning your needle
+12: NOW Foods Organic Eucalyptus Oil, 1 ounce for cleaning your needle.
+The stabilizer you use may adhere to your needle so knowing this trick is a life saver.

-14: How to wash your finished appliqué block
+14: How to wash your finished appliqué block.
+Keep the longevity and vibrance of your finished appliqué block by learning the proper washing techniques.

-15: Carson Optical Clip-and-Flip 2x Power Magnifying Lens +4.00 Diopters - for those of us needing a little extra help seeing exactly where the needle is going
+15: Carson Optical Clip-and-Flip 2x Power Magnifying Lens +4.00 Diopters - for those of us needing a little extra help seeing exactly where the needle is going.
+Some sewing machines come with a magnifying attachment that helps you see your stitches.

 My Amazon ads are my affiliate links.
 Thank you.